 Do a sweep of your online footprint through a search engine using a private browsing window, also known as “incognito,” to clear any filter or biased results.3 This will show you results the same way an employer would if they searched for you the first time.

-After doing an online check on yourself, you may also need to know how to get a criminal background check on yourself.
+After doing an online check on yourself, you may also need to know how to look up information about your criminal history.

 Many people wonder how long it takes to get background check results.
 You can consult with a background check company, as some checks would take only days to get the results, while others could take weeks.